 Estate plans are often drafted to leave your wealth and assets to your family.
 You’ll need the full names, nicknames, ages, and contact information for your current and former spouse(s), children (even if they’re not in your plan), stepchildren, and grandchildren.
 If you plan on including other relatives into your estate plan, you’ll need their information as well.

-In order for you to draft an estate plan, you’ll need to bring certain documents to your estate attorney which include a will, trust, living wills, powers of attorney, long-term care insurance, deeds to real estate, real estate tax bills, your most recent bank and brokerage account statements, and life insurance/retirement plan beneficiary designations.
+In order for you to draft an estate plan, you’ll need to bring certain documents to your estate planning attorney which include a will, trust, living wills, powers of attorney, long-term care insurance, deeds to real estate, real estate tax bills, your most recent bank and brokerage account statements, and life insurance/retirement plan beneficiary designations.
 Of course, you will also need an original government issued photo identification card.

 In order for you to protect your stuff, you’re going to have to take stock of what you have first.
 Record the value of any real estate, jewelry, cars, and other physical assets you own.
 You’ll also need recent statements from your bank, brokerage and retirement accounts, as well as the location and contents of any safety deposit boxes.
 Make a list of all insurance policies and their cash values, as well as a list of any liabilities you may have.